 Automation Direct Website for Temperature / Process Controllers

-As mentioned above the Solo can be programmed with software downloaded form the Automation Direct Website.
+As mentioned above the Solo can be programmed with software downloaded from the Automation Direct Website.
 You can use the USB to RS485 adapter from your computer to the controller.

 USB to RS485 PC Adapter Installation